fanhubteam/ai-codereviewer/README.md

 ### Using OpenAI (Default)

+### Webhook Notifications

+You can configure a webhook URL to receive notifications when tests are missing:

 ## How It Works

 The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to